apache/trafficcontrol/docs/source/api/deliveryservices_id_safe.rst

 	uri_signing
 		URI Signing token-based authentication is enabled for this Delivery Service

-	.. seealso:: `The Apache Trafficserver documentation for the url_sig plugin <https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/url_sig.en.html>`_ and `the draft RFC for uri_signing <https://tools.ietf.org/html/draft-ietf-cdni-uri-signing-16>`_ - note, however that the current implementation of uri_signing uses Draft 12 of that RFC document, **NOT** the latest
+	.. seealso:: `The Apache Trafficserver documentation for the url_sig plugin <https://docs.trafficserver.apache.org/en/8.0.x/admin-guide/plugins/url_sig.en.html>`_ and `the draft RFC for uri_signing <https://tools.ietf.org/html/draft-ietf-cdni-uri-signing-16>`_ - note, however that the current implementation of uri_signing uses Draft 12 of that RFC document, NOT the latest.

+	.. versionadded:: 1.3

 :sslKeyVersion:       This integer indicates the generation of keys in use by the Delivery Service - if any - and is incremented by the Traffic Portal client whenever new keys are generated

 	.. warning:: This number will not be correct if keys are manually replaced using the API, as the key generation API does not increment it!

+:tenant:            The name of the tenant who owns this Delivery Service

+	.. versionadded:: 1.3

 :tenantId:          The integral, unique identifier of the tenant who owns this Delivery Service
 :trRequestHeaders:  If defined, this takes the form of a string of HTTP headers to be included in Traffic Router access logs for requests - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :trResponseHeaders: If defined, this takes the form of a string of HTTP headers to be included in Traffic Router responses - it's a template where ``__RETURN__`` translates to a carriage return and line feed (``\r\n``)\ [2]_
 :type:              The name of the routing type of this Delivery Service e.g. "HTTP"
 :typeId:            The integral, unique identifier of the routing type of this Delivery Service
 :xmlId:             A unique string that describes this Delivery Service - exists for legacy reasons

 .. code-block:: http
 	:caption: Response Example